bradwindy/OneRoom/app/README.md

 ## Development

-The front-end of this project was developed using React.js, Bootstrap css, React Router, and Sweet Alert 2.
+The front-end of this project was developed using React, Bootstrap, React Router, Font Awesome, Material Design Bootstrap and Confirm Alert.

 ## Structure